 - Counselling: Helping students to explore their thoughts and feelings, and the choices open to them; giving care and support to students learning to cope with the many aspects of growing up and at moments of personal crises.

 - Assessment: Helping students to obtain a better self-understanding through the use of psychometric tests and other inventories.
 The Probe Career Interest test is administered to all Junior Cycle students to help them gain an understanding of their career interests and explore relevant career areas.
-Psychometric tests will be administered in Transition Year as an aid to help students choose subjects for the Leaving Certificate and identify their strengths which may also help with future career choices.
+The Cambridge Profile aptitude tests and Eirquest questionniare is administered in Transition Year as an aid to help students choose subjects for the Leaving Certificate and identify their strengths which may also help with future career choices.
 Interest Inventories are also used in each year of the Senior Cycle.

 - Careers Information: Providing students with objective and factual information on education and training opportunities, occupations, labour market information etc…